A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 - Switch from Blue to Green from the console

-- The endpoint referenced by the application does not need to be changed, and the destination within the endpoint can be changed.
+- The endpoint referenced by the application does not need to be changed, and the destination within the endpoint is changed.

-- During switching, both Blue and Green are write-blocked.
+- During the switchover, both Blue and Green are write-blocked.

 - If the B/G switch is not completed within the specified time, it will automatically switch back.

-- After the switch, the Blue environment will remain a standalone environment.
+- After the switchover, the Blue environment will remain as a standalone environment.

-- -old1 will be added to the cluster and instance names in the Blue environment.
+- -old1 will be added to the cluster name and instance name in the Blue environment.

 It will look something like this.